arsshpreetkaur/Assgmt-Cust.-CSS-Framework/README.md

   - Border
 - Built using Sass and Sass partials for better maintainability.

-Installation
+## Installation
 To install the Custom CSS Framework, follow these steps:
- - Download or Clone the Repository
+Clone the repository from GitHub.
- - Install Dependencies
- - Compile Sass to CSS
- - Link the Compiled CSS in Your HTML
- - Use the Utility Classes and Themes
- - Customize the Framework
+Navigate to the project directory.
+Open the index.html file in your preferred web browser.
+Customize the framework by modifying the relevant CSS and SCSS files or updating the HTML structure to fit your project needs.